Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Results

-We have moreover performed an additional experiment to confirm coherence of this superposition as shown in Fig. \ref{Fig.4}.
-After loading atoms into the lattice with largest $r$, we apply the reverse process back to the $r=0$.
+We have moreover performed an additional experiment to confirm coherence of the superposition of spin states in the created BEC as shown in Fig. \ref{Fig.5}.
+After loading atoms into the lattice with largest ratio of $\langle \Omega_{\rm W}\rangle /\langle \Omega_{\rm S}\rangle$, we apply the reverse process back to the $\langle \Omega_{\rm W}\rangle /\langle \Omega_{\rm S}\rangle=0$.
 The resulting site population returns to the initial site 5, proving that the coherence persisted throughout the entire process; the system keeps adiabaticity even in the presence of random fluctuations in $\delta$.

+We can estimate a quantity $I=|\braket{\Psi}{\psi_{\text{final}}}|$ from the relative population of site 5 in the final state $\ket{\psi_{\text{final}}}$, because ideally other sites are not occupied.
+The results shown in Fig.5 indicate the quantity of $I$=0.90(1) for the condensates, consistent with 0.82(2) in terms of population, shown in Fig. 5 \textbf{c}.
+This value of $I$ close to 1 indicates that we successfully produce condensates in the edge states by gain engineering technique.